kwonus/Quelle/Quelle-AVX.md

 **TABLE 10-4** -- **Summary of Quelle-AVX Control Names**

 The *@get* command fetches these values.
 The *@get* command requires a single argument.
-Examples are below (both the long form and the short form of control names are accepted):
+Examples are below:

 *@get* search

-*@get* display

 @get format